-Section 504/Reasonable Accommodations

-Live-in/Personal Care Attendants 3.
+Security Deposits Grievance Procedures (including appeals) Non-payment of rent Lease Violation or House rules Processing tenant complaints Pet policies Section 504/Reasonable Accommodations Live-in/Personal Care Attendants 3.
 Application The name and age of each person that will occupy the unit.
 All sources and amounts of current and anticipated annual income to be earned in the next twelve months.
 (Must provide a two year history).
 The current and anticipated student status of each applicant over the age of 23 during the twelve month certification period Felony conviction history for a prescribed number of years Sex offender lifetime registry The signature of the applicant and the date the application was completed.
 Note: Screening information must be consistent with the tenant selection plan/policies.
 4. Lease Agreement The signatures of all heads of household and date of signatures.
 The initial term of the lease must be for not less than one year unless mutually agreed upon by resident and Owner/Management.
-Security Deposit and any additional charges the resident may incur while residing at property (e.g., washer/dryer, parking, community room, storage, replacement key, lock- out charges, etc.) Assignment and sub-letting policies Alterations and improvements to residence Hazardous materials prohibitions Maintenance and Repair Rules Income eligibility and recertification requirement clause indicating the resident must comply with all requirements of the affordable housing program.
+Security Deposit and any additional charges the resident may incur while residing at property (e.g., washer/dryer, parking, community room, storage, replacement key, lockout charges, etc.) Assignment and sub-letting policies Alterations and improvements to residence Hazardous materials prohibitions

+Maintenance and Repair Rules Income eligibility and recertification requirement clause indicating the resident must comply with all requirements of the affordable housing program.
 Surrender of Premises.
 The Owner must have specific language describing the steps taken to terminate or not renew a lease agreement.
-Inspection of Premises

-Pet rules and charges (note that a one-time pet deposit not to exceed \$250 is acceptable but charging ongoing monthly fees or "pet rent" is prohibited) Attorney Fees Governing law citations Process for lease modifications Visitation and Guest Policy (may be incorporated into House Rule addendum) Number of consecutive days a guest may stay overnight.
+Inspection of Premises Pet rules and charges (note that a one-time pet deposit not to exceed \$250 is acceptable but charging ongoing monthly fees or "pet rent" is prohibited) Attorney Fees Governing law citations Process for lease modifications Visitation and Guest Policy (may be incorporated into House Rule addendum) Number of consecutive days a guest may stay overnight.
 Maximum days a guest may stay overnight in unit during a 12-months period.
 Guest rule violations (including those that may be cause for resident's eviction).
 Additional Provisions and Disclosures Crime Free Lease Addendum House Rules Violence Against Women Act Addendum Smoke free Addendum (where applicable) Note: Leases must conform to the requirements at 24 CFR 92.253 (attached for reference).
 5. SHRA-Required Forms (TCAC versions are accepted for LIHTC projects) Agency Income Calculation Sheet (AICS) or TCAC version Housing Composition Summary (HCS) Questionnaire and Certification or TCAC versions 6.
-Security Plan N/A Less than 100 units Roving vehicular and/or foot security patrols operating ten-hour shifts from approximately 7:30 pm to 5:30 am.
-Security company on call 24 hours/day, 7 days per week, including holidays Electronic report service and incident reports Completed Security Questionnaire approved by SHRA Note: Any changes to the security plan must be approved by SHRA. -
+Security Plan Formatted: Font: Bold N/A Less than 100 units Included in Operating Budget

+Roving vehicular and/or foot security patrols operating ten-hour shifts from approximately 7:30 pm to 5:30 am.
+Security company on call 24 hours/day, 7 days per week, including holidays Electronic report service and incident reports Completed Security Questionnaire approved by SHRA Note: Any changes to the security plan must be approved by SHRA.